Youth Connections

 (offered September – May)

-This program is a comprehensive sexuality course for 8th and 9th graders that helps participants to make informed and responsible decisions about their sexual health and behavior.
-Grounded in a holistic and diverse view of sexuality, Our Whole Lives not only provides facts about anatomy and human development, but also helps participants clarify their values, build interpersonal skills, and understand the spiritual, emotional, and social aspects of sexuality.
-This program is guided by trained adult facilitators selected for their knowledge of, and comfort with, the topic of human sexuality.
-This program is currently offered on an annual basis.
-This year-long program requires a high amount of commitment from both students and parents and requires that students are registered before the class begins in September.
+Our Whole Lives is a comprehensive sexuality program that helps participants make informed and responsible decisions about their sexual health and behavior.
+It equips participants with accurate, age-appropriate information in six subject areas: human development, relationships, personal skills, sexual behavior, sexual health, and society and culture.
+Grounded in a holistic view of sexuality, Our Whole Lives not only provides facts about anatomy and human development, but also helps participants clarify their values, build interpersonal skills, and understand the spiritual, emotional, and social aspects of sexuality.

 More information about the course: www.uua.org/re/owl